leonardlorenz/nook/README.md

-# nook (WIP)
+# Nook (WIP)
-Nook is a Chrome extension that plays Animal Crossing hourly themes on the hour.
+Nook is a Chrome extension that plays Animal Crossing hourly themes.